 Building techniques outside the suggested instructions provided by the LEGO Group, either because they stress the elements more than intended or produce an unstable model.
 A simple example would be placing a plate vertically between the studs of a brick.
 While it's over ten years old, it's an excellent source to see what is considered illegal and legal.

 The list of parts included in a set.
-These can be found in the instruction manuals with sets (except the old ones) and online sites like Brickset, Bricklink, and Brickowl.
+These can be found in the instruction manuals with collections (except the old ones) and online sites like Brickset, Bricklink, and Brickowl.

 First released in 1964, Jumbo Bricks were a product made for Samsonite.
 They were approximately three times larger than the regular bricks we know today.
 They were manufactured until 1970 in Canada and 1971 in the U.S.